icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/connection-establishment.md

 ---
 title: Connection establishment
-description: Understand how a connection is established
+description: Understand how a connection is established.
 ---

 ## Introduction

-Connection establishment serves several purposes:
+Connection establishment serves two purposes:

-- It implements Slic version negotiation.
+- The Slic version negotiation.

-- It communicates unilaterally transport parameters on both sides of the connection.
+- The transmission of transport parameters on both sides of the connection.

 Connection establishment relies on the [Initialize][initialize-frame], [Version][version-frame] and [InitializeAck][initialize-ack-frame] frames.